Dr. Hayley Mickleburgh

 Dr. Patricia Lulof

-Patricia Lulof is the founder and scientific director of the 4DRL.
-She founded the lab in 2012 eight years after her first 3D reconstruction of the Late Archaic temple of Satricum.
-With years of experience in reconstructing the past, dr. Lulof realised that 3D modelling could be a powerful research tool not only in archaeology, but to every discipline within the Humanities concerned with built environment.
-Her acedemic specialisations are pre-roman temple construction, architectural terracottas and temple roof systems.
+Patricia Lulof is the founder of the 4DRL.
+With years of experience in reconstructing the past, Dr. Lulof realised that 3D modelling could be a powerful research tool not only in archaeology, but to every discipline within the Humanities concerned with built environment.
+She founded the lab in 2012, eight years after her first 3D reconstruction of the Late Archaic temple of Satricum.
+Her academic specialisations include pre-Roman temple construction, architectural terracottas and temple roof systems.

 Tijm Lanjouw is an archaeologist specialised in computer applications, in particular the use of 3D modelling as a research tool.
 Besides his work for the 4DRL he pursues a doctoral degree at the University of Leiden.

 Alicia Walsh is an archaeologist specialising in the use of 3D visualisations for research, education and public outreach.
 She obtained a Master's degree from Leiden University in Heritage Management and Digital Archaeology.
 She is also specialised in archaeological illustrations and field techniques, and has an interest in the ethics of digitisation.

 Archaeology student specialising in Digital Archaeology and Heritage Management.
 With a focus on the application of 3D modelling and 3D visualisation in research and education.

 Archaeology and Geo-informatics student specializing in the application of remote sensing in the field of archaeology.
 Focused on learning about the past through the use of sensors, models, and GIS techniques.

 The scientific board has an advisory function, warranting the scientific quality of the 4DRL.

 prof. dr. Lex Bosman - History of Architecture

 prof. dr. Julia Noordegraaf - Digital Heritage